AustinHellerRepo/WaveFunctionCollapse/README.md

   - A full sequential search of all possible solutions when it is known that very few, one, or no solutions are possible
     - Can determine if the wave function is not collapsable
   - A random search for more heterogenious solutions when many solutions are possible, but may never complete given certain circumstances
+  - An entropic propagating search that makes for interesting images based on model image data
 - Different probabilities per state per node can be suggested to allow for either faster results or different random results (based on the algorithm used)
 - Examples showing how different constraint problems can be solved via the different algorithms
 - The wave function can be saved and loaded from file